REChain-Network-Solutions/DAO/LEGAL_NOTICE.md

 ## Licensing Information

-Some features in this project may interact with or depend on third-party products (e.g., **Sngine Messaging App**) distributed via [Envato/CodeCanyon](https://codecanyon.net/).
+Some features in this project may interact with or depend on third-party products (e.g., **Delus Messaging App**) distributed via [Envato/CodeCanyon](https://codecanyon.net/).

 🔹 **No third-party proprietary code is included** in this repository.
-🔹 **No original code from Sngine or Zamblek is redistributed here.**
+🔹 **No original code from Delus or Sorokin Dmitry Olegovich is redistributed here.**
 🔹 Users must purchase a valid license directly from CodeCanyon to use or deploy the full product.

 > All rights and trademarks remain the property of their respective owners.
 This repository only contains independently created and non-infringing source code.